wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/approaches_to_ctrl_sys_design.rst

 A ``BangBang`` controller applies either zero control effort, or 100% control effort, depending on whether the system is at the setpoint or not.

 It may work well for flywheels, or very simple autonomous "drive distance" routines.
-However, it will likely not work for elevators, arms, turrets, or
+However, it will likely not work for elevators, arms, turrets, or more complex drivetrain motion.

 PID
 ```